thonatt/CSL/README.md

 </table>
 </details>

 Functions in CSL are objects that can be created using the `declareFunc` template function with a C++ lambda as parameter.
 The return type must be explicitely specified as template parameter.
-Returns are declared using the `CSL_RETURN;` or `CSL_RETURN(expression)` syntax.
+Returns are declared using the `CSL_RETURN;` or `CSL_RETURN(expression);` syntax.
 Parameters can be named using default argument values.
 The function can be called later in the code using the usual `()` operator.
 Function overloading is possible in CSL by providing multiple return types and lambdas.

 <details>
     <summary>Function examples</summary>